mikahanninen/robots/powerautomate-robocorp-controlroom/README.md

-# Power Automate and trigger Process in Robocorp Control Room
+# Power Automate triggering a Process in Robocorp Control Room

 This example will use Microsoft Power Automate flow to monitor new items on Sharepoint list and on each new item will trigger a Robocorp Control Room